Law

 Explain what is executory consideration and past consideration.
 (4m)

-Executory Consideration: when one promise is made in return for another or a promise in return of promise.
+Consideration: when one promise is made in return for another or a promise in

 Eg: A agrees to sell his car for RM20,000 to B.